-When dealing with the confusing realm of therapy billing modifiers, it’s critical to have therapy practice billing software that is fully customizable, in order to maximize payments on your claims.
+When dealing with the confusing realm of modifiers for medical billing, it’s critical to have physical therapy billing software that is fully customizable, to maximize payments on your claims.
 That’s why ClinicSource offers you the ability to create custom modifier rules that are specific to each insurer.
 Let’s take a look, using the complicated billing modifier 59 as an example.

 If you’re sometimes confused about when to use modifier 59, then you are not alone.
 At times, it may be necessary to indicate that a procedure or service was distinct or independent from other non-Evaluation and Management services (E/M) performed on the same day.

 Modifier 59 is used to identify procedures/services, other than E/M services, that are not normally reported together but are appropriate.
 Therapy documentation must support a different session, different procedure, and different site or separate injury.
 However, when another already-established modifier is appropriate, it should be used rather than billing modifier 59.

 Please keep the following key points in mind when applying modifier 59:

 - Use modifier 59 to identify a procedure that is independent from the other non E/M services that the provider performs on the same day.

 - Modifier 59 applies to procedures or services not typically reported together, but are appropriate in a specific situation.

 - Modifier 59 tells the payer that the provider does not ordinarily perform the procedure with another procedure for the same patient on the same day by the same provider.

 - Do not append modifier 59 to the E/M service.